 management, research and evaluation, leadership, and instruction.
 Graduates will be

 prepared to manage resources, facilities and programs, and to lead and instruct for

 programs in commercial, public, and non-profit settings.
 By December 20, 2013, the

 program was awarded with a "Priority One Program" status.

 In 2010-2011, the program completed the university review process, which included evaluation by a team of external reviewers.
 Their summative impression stated, “Overall, the External Review Team was very impressed with all aspects of the PRM Program at WCU.
 The program is well managed by a team of highly qualified and dedicated faculty.
 In addition, the PRM program relies effectively on highly qualified adjunct faculty to deliver skills and some classroom based courses.
 In general, the PRM program provides a nurturing and caring learning environment that is both student-centered and experientially based.
 The program is respected and highly regarded by the University community at all levels including administration, faculty, students and alumni.”

 PRM majors create and publish the "Tent Peg," a semester newsletter, highlighting student travels, events, experiences and more.

 Quality Enhancement Plan (QEP)

 PRM was a pilot program for WCU's Quality Enhancement Plan (QEP) and we continue to implement QEP goals in our strategic plan, mission statement and course work.
-Examples of the QEP in action include the Whee Adventure Guides, the Cullowhee Canoe Slalom, student presentations at the Undergraduate Research Expo each year and implementation of the Electronic Briefcase within PRM 350.
+Examples of the QEP in action include the Whee Adventure Guides, the Cullowhee Canoe Slalom, student presentations at the Undergraduate Research Expo each year and implementation of the interview portfolio within PRM 350.